carvel-dev/carvel/site/content/ytt/docs/develop/how-to-modularize.md

 These two files are imported identically.
 The main difference is that Starlark modules contain only Starlark code, and YAML modules are YAML structures with Starlark code contained in `#@` annotations, just like the code we have seen thus far.

 ### Starlark module
-Following the last solution, move the `name()` function to a separate Starlark file.
+Following the last solution, move the `fmt()` function to a separate Starlark file.
 ```python
 #! format.star